 This feature first arrived for pixel users as Now Playing.
 With this, your pixel devices can automatically identify the song without even asking for it.

 Maybe you want to identify the song/music that’s a part of viral Instagram reels.
 Or simply identify the songs that are not even on your smartphone.

 You just have to tweak a couple of settings, and you’re good to go.

 Identify songs on a Pixel device (No hum to search or what’s this song anymore)

 - Tap on the phone settings icon or search for it in the main menu

 - Tap Sound & vibration > Advanced > Now playing

-- Opt to Show songs on lock screen (this will download song database)
+- Opt to Show songs on the lock screen (this will download the songs database)